cadmiumkitty/dalstonsemantics-dot-com/_services/taxonomies-for-confluence.md

  * Tables of contents with type, subject and related concepts
  * Improved search by using preferred and alternative concept labels to search for Confluence content
  * Tracking of documentation coverage
+ * Using SPARQL to query indexed Confluence content
  * Integration of Confluence into knowledge graphs using structured data and SPARQL federated queries.

 ### Frequently asked questions